PedroHSousaLima/PedroHSousaLima/README.md

 - I currently work as a Data Scientist at the Ministry of Health outsourced by FIOTEC, a Brazilian institution;

-- I am currently studying about Data Engineering seeking to improve my service provision;
+- I have a postgraduate degree in data science and big data, I always seek to improve my knowledge aiming at current challenges on the topics of visualization and data extraction;

 - I seek to collaborate in the solution of processes, applying automations that provides in time and more productivity;